Abhi9708bittu/READERS_WRITERS-PROBLEM/README.md

               V(mutex);

 ```
- solution:
- //Reader starve-free:

-Acquire the mutex semaphore.
-If there are no writers in the critical section and no writers waiting to enter the critical section, increment the reader_in variable and release the semaphore_rd semaphore.
-Otherwise, increment the reader_wait variable and release the mutex semaphore.
-Acquire the semaphore_rd semaphore.
-Perform the reading operation.
-Acquire the mutex semaphore.
-Decrement the reader_in variable.
-If there are no more readers in the critical section and there are writers waiting to enter the critical section, release the semaphore_wrt semaphore and allow writers to enter the critical section.
-Release the mutex semaphore.

 // writer starve free

+The writer-starve-free solution allows only one writer to access the critical section at a time while ensuring that the readers get access when there are no more writers waiting.
+The code first acquires the mutex semaphore to protect the shared variables.
+It then checks if there are no readers waiting and no writers currently in the critical section.
+If this condition is true, it increments the writer_in variable and releases the semaphore_wrt, allowing the writer to access the critical section.
+Otherwise, it increments the writer_wait variable and releases the mutex.
+It then waits on the semaphore_wrt to gain access to the critical section.
+After performing the writing operation, it acquires the mutex again and decrements the writer_in variable.
+If this is the last writer and there are readers waiting, it releases the semaphore_rd to allow readers to access the critical section.

   ```js
  p(mutex);